Seizures may be cause of sudden unexplained death in children, study using video analysis finds

 "One little clue is there is an increased risk of febrile seizures — that's the seizures associated with fever in children — who then go on to have this unexplained death between the ages of 1 and 4," he said on "CBS Mornings."

 "Now, it's very important to say...
-3% of children have febrile seizures, and the vast majority, Dr. Divinsky just told me, go on to do perfectly well.
+3% of children have febrile seizures, and the vast majority, Dr. Devinsky just told me, go on to do perfectly well.
 So put this in perspective."

 One toddler in the study had a documented history of febrile seizures, but all the children revealed no definitive cause of death after undergoing an autopsy.